zotero-chinese/styles/src/journal-of-marketing-science/index.md

   <div class="csl-entry">[112]	KOSEKI A, MOMOSE H, KAWAHITO M, KOMATSU H. 2002.
 Compiler[P].
 2002-05-25.
     <div class="csl-block">KOSEKI A, MOMOSE H, KAWAHITO M, KOMATSU H. 2002.
 Compiler[P].
 2002-05-25 (In Chinese)</div>
   </div>
   <div class="csl-entry">[113]	MORRIS I. 2010.
-Why the West rules–for now: the patterns of history, and what they reveal about the future[M].
+Why the West rules—for now: the patterns of history, and what they reveal about the future[M].
 New York: Farrar, Straus and Giroux，2010年.
     <div class="csl-block">MORRIS I. 2010.
-Why the West rules–for now: the patterns of history, and what they reveal about the future[M].
+Why the West rules—for now: the patterns of history, and what they reveal about the future[M].
 New York: Farrar, Straus and Giroux，2010年 (In Chinese)</div>
   </div>
   <div class="csl-entry">[114]	MYBURG A A, GRATTAPAGLIA D, TUSKAN G A, HELLSTEN U, HAYES R D, SCHMUTZ J, et al. 2014.
 The genome of eucalyptus grandis[J]，Nature, 510: 356-362. .
     <div class="csl-block">MYBURG A A, GRATTAPAGLIA D, TUSKAN G A, HELLSTEN U, HAYES R D, SCHMUTZ J, et al. 2014.
 The genome of eucalyptus grandis[J]，Nature, 510: 356-362.
 (In Chinese)</div>